pshegde/SimpleTwitterClient/README.md

 ## Notes

-Twitter api rate limits reached
+Twitter api rate limits reached a lot of times.
+Faced some difficulty testing the app.

 ## Open-source libraries used